-The components of the NEO compensation program for 2021 were as follows:
+The components of the NEO compensation program for 2022 were as follows:

-Key Features Objectives Direct Compensation Fixed annual cash amount, paid at regular intervals Provides a regular source of income at competitive levels.
-Performance-based cash compensation opportunity tied to annual goals of Adjusted EBITDA, Free Cash Flow, and safety and Financial metrics focus NEOs on achieving key annual financial goals and objectives based on budgeted expectations for the year. environmental measures Safety and environmental measures focus NEOs on these important areas of performance.
-Long-term incentive plan opportunities delivered through annual grants of restricted stock units with three-year vesting periods NEOs receive annual grants of restricted stock units under our LTIP, 50% of which vest only to the extent that specified performance thresholds are attained.
-For our 2021 LTIP awards, meaningful return on invested capital and stockholder value delivery is required for the performance-based awards to vest, which are intended to align management and stockholder interests.
-Other Compensation Standard range of medical, dental, life insurance, disability and retirement plans available to other employees No tax gross-ups Eliminated remaining executive perquisites Provide market-competitive level of support in the event of injury, illness and retirement.
-Direct Compensation Fixed annual cash amount, paid at regular intervals Performance-based cash compensation opportunity tied to annual goals of Adjusted EBITDA, Free Cash Flow, and safety and environmental measures Long-term incentive plan opportunities delivered through annual grants of restricted stock units with three-year vesting periods Other Compensation Standard range of medical, dental, life insurance, disability and retirement plans available to other employees No tax gross-ups Eliminated remaining executive
+Component Key Features Objectives Base Pay Direct Compensation Fixed annual cash amount, paid at regular intervals Provides a regular source of income at competitive levels.
+Annual Incentive Compensation Plan Performance-based cash compensation opportunity tied to annual goals of Adjusted EBITDA, Free Cash Flow, and safety and Financial metrics focus NEOs on achieving key annual financial goals and objectives based on budgeted expectations for the year. environmental measures Safety and environmental measures focus NEOs on these important areas of performance.
+Long-Term Incentive Plan Long-term incentive plan opportunities delivered through annual grants of restricted stock units with three-year vesting periods NEOs receive annual grants of restricted stock units under our LTIP, 50% of which vest only to the extent that specified performance thresholds are attained.
+For our 2022 LTIP awards, meaningful stockholder value delivery is required for the performance-based awards to vest, which are intended to align management and stockholder interests.
+Benefits Other Compensation Standard range of medical, dental, life insurance, disability and retirement plans available to other employees No tax gross-ups or executive perquisites Provide market-competitive level of support in the event of injury, illness and retirement.